bixbydevelopers/capsule-sample-space-resorts/README.md

 patterns compared to the "find" queries, and **annotation patterns must be consistent for the same goal**, this means that they must use a different goal.

-We have now demonstrated two points.
+This example demonstrates two points.
 First, the selection prompt training must use `SpaceResort` as a goal.
-Secondly, that the "find" queries must use a different goal than the selection prompts.
+Second, that the "find" queries must use a different goal than the selection prompts.
 By putting these together, we deduce that the "find" queries cannot use `SpaceResort` as a goal.
 Therefore, we use a distinct goal (`SpaceResort#all`) for the "find" queries in order to